-Disclaimer The following case studies are designed to demonstrate a number of different scenarios that might apply to certain prospective investors.
+The following case studies are designed to demonstrate a number of different scenarios that might apply to certain prospective investors.
 Nothing here should be viewed as advice.
 Advisers should consider, among other things the impact of charges (including any initial fees as well as annual charges) and the quantum of tax relief that might be available to a particular prospective investor.
 Any suitability decisions should be based on a comprehensive review of a client's objectives, needs, capacity for loss, investment experience and attitude towards risk.

-Client looking to extract money from a business tax-efficiently Oksana is a higher rate taxpayer and looking to be more taxefficient with the funds she withdraws from her company.
+Client looking to extract money from a business tax-efficiently

+Oksana is a higher rate taxpayer and looking to be more taxefficient with the funds she withdraws from her company.
 She is a sophisticated investor with both a high capacity for loss and high attitude to risk.
 She has experience of investing in small start-up companies.

-Oksana is particularly interested in the potential of technologyenabled companies whose services are available through the internet as this is something her own company has found useful.
-So, when her adviser suggests VCT investment, she is keen on the Blackfinch Spring VCT which focuses on companies using the Internet, mobile devices and social media to offer their customers better products and services.
-With these businesses operating across industries, exposure to different firms and sectors also helps create portfolio diversification.
+So, when her adviser suggests VCT investment, she is happy to proceed.